-In case you're not familiar with 'STEM', it's an acronym which stands for Science, Technology, Engineering and Mathematics
+In case you're not familiar with STEM, it's an acronym that stands for Science, Technology, Engineering and Mathematics.

-So, If you're one of the boffins involved in one of these, this is a guide for you!
+If you're one of the boffins involved in STEM, this might be your ideal study guide.

-If your exam isn't one of the STEM subjects, consider reading on anyhow, I'm sure the will be something to take away
+If your exam isn't one of the STEM subjects, consider reading on anyhow, I assure you there will be a few lightbulb moments to follow anyhow!

-This is all about being strategic and increasing your chances of success, so be free to take notes if you wish!
+This is all about being strategic and increasing your chances of success, so be free to take notes if you wish, mental or otherwise.

-Note: Some exam formats have changed this year thanks to the Covid crisis.
-Though some of the tips below have kind of been 'diluted' by these new parameters, the sentiment of each tip will probably still apply whether your exam location is a 'typical' venue or done from home
+Note: Some exam formats have changed this year thanks to the pandemic exams.
+Though some of the tips below have been 'diluted' by these new covid safe procedures, the sentiment of each tip will probably still apply whether your exam location is a 'typical' venue or done from home.

-Okay so you know the exam time limit, you know how many sections will appear in the paper and you even have a pretty good idea for which topics might show their ugly head
+You know the exam time limit and you know how many sections will appear in the paper, you even have a pretty good idea of which topics will show their ugly head.

-The significance of this is the following, you may believe that there is a defined one-way system of how to 'count' a correct answer or when to be lenient...
+The significance of this is the following, you may think that there's a defined one-way system of how to 'count' a correct answer or when to be lenient.

-So with that, let's think about our options a little bit
+With that, let's think about our options a little bit...

-The best way for this of course is to have a good relationship with your professor and simply ask some...if not all of the following questions (and more!), the more information the better, be strategic about this!
+The best way for this of course is to have a good relationship with your professor and simply ask some if not all of the following questions (and more!)
+The more information the better, it's time to be strategic about this!

 Some of the questions you should ask are: